Ports of Call

 Colombia Travel Guide

 After decades of unrest, Colombia has emerged as the darling of South American destinations.
-Travellers can look forward to cloud-forested mountains, pristine Caribbean beaches, gorgeous colonial architecture, and mysterious archaeological ruins.
-Nature lovers can discover a huge range of ecosystems, from the Amazon rainforest near Leticia to the tropical islands of San Andres and Providencia, and the snow-capped peaks of the Sierra Nevada de Santa Marta.
+Travellers can look forward to cloud-forested mountains, pristine Caribbean beaches, gorgeous colonial architecture and mysterious archaeological ruins.
+Nature lovers can discover a huge range of ecosystems, covering the Amazon rainforest near Leticia, the tropical islands of San Andres and Providencia, and the snow-capped peaks of the Sierra Nevada de Santa Marta.
 Culture seekers can indulge themselves in vibrant cities too, where salsa dancing and delicious foods are the order of the day.